smizell/graphablejson/README.md

 ["jdoe@example.com", "jane.doe@example.com"]
 ```

-### Linked Value

-The first tenant of Graphable JSON allowed for the property to evolve in the context of the object.
-However, there is a need many times to convert an object into its own resource in the API.
-This can be achieved by converting the literal value into a link.
+### Linking to resources

+As shown, the values of properties can evolve from no value to an array of values.
+At some point, a value or array of values will need to be come its own resource.

+Graphable JSON make this possible by using hyperlinks as one would use in a webpage.
+Instead of including the data, the data is linked.
+Links use the [RESTful JSON](https://restfuljson.org) pattern to make this simple, which says to append `_url` or `Url` to the property name and use the URL as the value.

-Links use the [RESTful JSON](https://restfuljson.org) pattern.
-The properties for links denote relationship, so the literal values for the link properties MAY be a single URI or an array of URIs.
+These links follow the same rules as the examples above where the value of a link can either be a single URL or an array of URLs.

+Client developers SHOULD write code that specifies the desired relationship.
+The Graphable JSON client should look for the property, and if not found, look for the link.
+The fetching of the link should be opaque to the client.

 #### From literal value to link